 If you are tent camping, you may wish to use the camper bus to access the campground.
 If you arrive in Tek via bus, rather than your own vehicle, there is no minimum number of nights you must stay.

 No campground in Denali has electrical or water hookups for RVs.
 Tek does have potable water, but no shower or laundry facilities.
 The only water fill / dump station for RVs in the park is at Riley Creek Campground.
 No firewood is available for sale at Teklanika, so be sure to bring any with you before traveling to the campground.
 Firewood can be purchased in many locations outside of the park, or at the Riley Creek Mercantile.

 Tek is a forested campground, with some screening between sites.
 Much of the surrounding area is brushy and wet, although the Tek River is braided and offers an easy, gravel surface for hiking.
 Be cautious if you choose to cross the Tek, and keep an eye out for wildlife closures in the area.

 Tek is the only campground in Denali where red squirrels live alongside ground squirrels.
 Other small animals, like snowshoe hares and gray jays, are common.
 Larger animals, like grizzly bears, moose and caribou are occasionally seen.
 Such animals are more commonly seen along the Tek River itself, which is both a good wildlife travel corridor and comparatively less brushy.

-How to experience the park from Tek - the Tek Pass
+Your Ticket to the Park - the Tek Pass

 Campers who drive an RV or car to Tek are encouraged to purchase a "Tek Pass."

 The Tek Pass should be purchased for each member of your party.
 It allows you to use the park shuttle buses throughout your stay at Tek Campground, for the price of just one trip.